aitschti/scp-streamlink-plugin/README.md

 Put the `stripchat_proxied.py` and `stripchat_proxy.py` in your Streamlink plugins directory.

 A file called `key.txt` in the same directory will be created on first run and changed on retrieving a new key on key changes.
-This reflects a solution to the latest playlist url scrambling by Stripchat in late Augut 2025.
+This reflects a solution to the latest playlist url scrambling by Stripchat in late August 2025.

 ## Usage from the command line